k33g/osprey/README.md

 See the `examples/` directory for more detailed usage examples including conversation memory management.

-## Using MCP Server
+## Using STDIO MCP Server

-Osprey supports Model Context Protocol (MCP) servers for extended function calling capabilities.
+Osprey supports Model Context Protocol (MCP) servers with STDIO transport for extended function calling capabilities.
 You can use custom MCP servers that communicate via standard input/output to provide additional tools and functionalities.

 ### Setting up an MCP Server